top of page

 Conversion Therapy Supreme Court Case Explained

-In this case, the therapist argues that current laws banning conversion therapy prevent her from fully helping clients, restrict her ability to engage in certain types of conversations, and force her to “affirm” same-sex attraction.
-She claims that some of her clients come to therapy experiencing "unwanted same-sex attractions and a conflict between their sexuality and religious or personal values.
+The therapist argues that current laws banning conversion therapy prevent her from fully helping clients.
+She believes these laws restrict her ability to engage in certain conversations and force her to “affirm” same-sex attraction.
+She claims that some clients come to therapy feeling a conflict between their sexuality and their religious or personal values.

 She believes she should be allowed to help them reduce or eliminate those attractions.
 At face value, this sounds like a debate about client choice and therapist freedom.
 She just wants to help, right?
 But that’s not where the real issue lies.